lukius/cryptopals/README.md

 #### Requirements
  * Some of them use the [PyCrypto](https://www.dlitz.net/software/pycrypto/) library.
+ * Challenge 62 (set 8) uses [GMP](https://gmplib.org/) and a [Boost.Python](http://www.boost.org/doc/libs/1_62_0/libs/python/doc/html/index.html) module.
+Even though it is already compiled here, you may need to install these for compiling it for other platforms.

 #### Usage
  * The `run.py` script runs every challenge passed as command-line argument.